 One of the most commonly held myths is that you can induce labor naturally by eating spicy food.
 To the dismay of women who are past their due date and desperately uncomfortable, there is no evidence to support this myth.

 Eating a hot curry dish or spicy chilies does not harm your baby or your pregnancy in any way.
-And any suggestion that a woman miscarried her baby or that her baby was born with birth defects due to the consumption of spicy food is hurtful and false.
+Any suggestion that a woman miscarried her baby or that her baby was born with birth defects due to the consumption of spicy food is hurtful and false.

-If you want to learn more, I have a HUGE list of the most common pregnancy cravings just for you!
+If you’re wondering what’s the most common pregnancy craving, I have a HUGE list of the most common pregnancy cravings just for you!

 What am I having if I crave spicy food?

 While it is fun to guess whether you’re having a boy or a girl based on cravings, there isn’t any evidence to suggest that craving spicy foods while pregnant determines the gender of your baby.